OmarHussainX/evolveu-competencies/README.md

 _NOTE: View test coverage report at 'coverage/lcov-report/src/components/js/index.html' after cloning the repo._

-The tested &amp; verified bank `Account` class was then used to build a solitary account manager' in React. _(NOTE: The UI does not allow for the account to be renamed, and the starting balance is also pre-determined.
+The tested &amp; verified bank `Account` class was used to build a solitary account manager' in React. _(NOTE: The UI does not allow for the account to be renamed, and the starting balance is also pre-determined.
 These features - and more - will be exposed in the UI of the next section of the app.)_